ajjahn/puppet-dns/README.md

 Module for provisioning DNS (bind9)

+Supports:

+* Ubuntu: 14.04, 12.04
+* CentOS: 7.x, 6.x

-Tested on Ubuntu 12.04 and CentOS 6.5, patches to support other operating systems are welcome.
+Patches to support other operating systems are welcome.

 This module depends on concat (https://github.com/puppetlabs/puppet-concat).